-The announcements on the Ediktsdatei website are freely available and can also be processed subsequently as HTML files (there is no copy protection).
+The announcements on the Ediktsdatei website are freely available and can also be reprocessed as HTML files (there is no copy protection).
 A licence can also be obtained under the Re-use of Public Information Act (Informationsweiterverwendungsgesetz – IWG).
-The data are currently unavailable in open data format.
+However, the data are currently unavailable in open data format.

 The publications on http://www.justiz.gv.at/ predominantly relate to existing documents in PDF format.
 There are some MS Word documents, although this is rare.
-All are published as part of the WCMS (Web Content Management System) and are freely available HTML pages.
+All publications are rendered as freely available HTML pages as part of the WCMS (Web Content Management System).
 The documents are available for download as attachments on the HTML pages.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.